 This particular type of brand name depicts the product or service offered by the company but in a slightly different manner.
 The purpose of these suggestive names is often tricky for a customer to understand but not hard enough to interpret.
 They can function as a metaphor, analogy, or an association.
 They’re a creative way to position a brand in the market and easier to protect.

-It is a brand name which bears no direct relationship to the company, product, service, or attribute it describes or provides.
+It is a brand name which bears no direct relationship to the company, product, service or attributes it describes or provides.
 They might be confused with generic brand names but are strong enough to be trademarked as they are used absolutely out of context.

 Bull’s Eye for Start-Ups